Tech-Nik09/MC-Skinviewer/README.md

 ## About this project
 This is the repository for my minecraft skinviewer project.
 My Skinviewer app is a clean and easy to use  web-application which I made with just a few lines of [Python](https://www.python.org/) code and [Streamlit](https://streamlit.io/).
 After entering a valid minecraft gamertag, the app shows you the player's UUID and skin.
-By using the elements in the properties section you are able to:
+By using the elements in the "Properties" section you are able to:
 1. toggle the shadow casted by the player.
 2. toggle the visibility of the player's cape.
 3. toggle whether the second layer of the head should be shown.
 4. toggle whether the second layer of the body should be shown.
 5. rotate the skin to view it from a different perspective.

-You can also downlad the player's skin as a [64 x 64 px PNG image](https://de.minecraft.wiki/w/Skin#Overlays) to use it in minecraft.
+You can also download the player's skin as a [64 x 64 px PNG image](https://de.minecraft.wiki/w/Skin#Overlays) to use it in minecraft.